ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

 In this Quick Start, we are going to help you send your first SMS on the platform in just a few minutes.
 Let's get started.

-## Create App and Get Credentials
+## Create app and obtain credentials

-The first thing we need to do is create an app in the RingCentral Developer Portal.
+The first thing we need to do is create an app in the RingCentral Developer Console.
 This can be done quickly by clicking the "Create SMS App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

 <a target="_new" href="https://developer.ringcentral.com/new-app?name=SMS+Quick+Start+App&desc=A+simple+app+to+demo+sending+an+SMS+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=SMS,ReadAccounts&redirectUri=&utm_source=devguide&utm_medium=button&utm_campaign=quickstart" class="btn btn-primary">Create SMS App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>